ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 ### The Limitations of Traditional EDI
 Electronic Data Interchange (EDI) has been a cornerstone of B2B data exchange for decades.
 However, its inherent limitations continue to pose significant challenges:
 - **Inconsistent Implementations:** Despite EDI standards (e.g., ANSI X12, EDIFACT), the actual implementation varies significantly between trading partners.
-This necessitates complex and often bespoke mapping and translation processes.
+This necessitates complex and bespoke mapping and translation processes.
 - **High Costs:** The setup, maintenance, and ongoing management of EDI systems, including VAN fees and translation software, are substantial.
 - **Lack of Real-Time Visibility:** Traditional EDI often operates in batch processing mode, leading to delays in data availability and hindering real-time decision-making.
 - **Complexity and Errors:** Mapping and translation processes are prone to errors, leading to data inconsistencies and potential disruptions in the supply chain.